 • Scripture: Leviticus 23:2-3

-Shabbat is a very special day.
-It is the very first thing in Scripture that G-d sanctified for Himself (Genesis 2:3).
-Even before the Israelites had reached Mount Sinai He gave them the Sabbath.
+Shabbat is a special day.
+It is the first thing in Scripture that G-d sanctified for Himself (Genesis 2:3).
+Even before the Israelites had reached Mount Sinai, He gave them the Sabbath.
 (Exodus 16:23).
 It is the only day G-d included and honored in the 10 Commandments (Exodus 20:8).
-There He commanded us to remember it and keep it holy.
+In the Decalogue, He commanded us to remember it and keep it holy.

 Pesach (Passover)